That-Ski-Freak/MarkdownPublic/Jumpmania Doc B.md

 	- This would need to be made in a way that its doable for bad players and good players arent able to just parry everything
 - Basic sword (for 1v1)
 	- Only attack that can be used any time you want rather than having the map give it to you (once per airtime?)
-	- Very short range
+	- Short range
 	- Either sends opp into ragdoll or just freezes/stuns the other player for a moment and then they keep traveling as normal.
 	- Must be some risk to using it.
 That may just be the risk of being parried depending on how that goes.
 	- Should be able to be combined with items to pressure opponent
 - Some kind of boost charge for burst movement, that just makes you go faster.
 Mario kart mushroom lol.
 Maybe make it more like the speedrunners boost ding though
 - Some kind of projectile pickup
-- A melee pickup
+- A melee pickup / bigger sword slash
-- Drop a mario kart banana
+- Drop a mario kart banana(s)
+- Laser?
+- Indiana jones boulder xd